CommunityHoneyNetwork/chn-docs/docs/hpfeeds-logger.md

 total 0
 -rw-r--r-- 1 root root 0 Nov  2 22:15 chn-splunk.log
 ```

+**NOTE:** You can only enable either syslog output OR filelog, but not both in the same container.
+If both formats
+are needed, create one container with filelog enabled, and another container with syslog enabled.

 # Adding an external hpfeeds source for logging
 This is a more advanced option, for those wishing to consume data from
 another hpfeeds instance (whether CHN-based or not).
 This example will step